sgarciav/sergiogarciavergara.com/_portfolio/02-amr.markdown

 for.
 You
 can
 [read here](https://www.rifrobotics.com/blog/clearpath-parnetbot-program-winners) about
-how, at RFI Robotics, we one a Dingo platform as part of the ClearPath Robotics PartnerBot Grant Program.
+how, at RFI Robotics, we won a Dingo platform as part of the ClearPath Robotics PartnerBot Grant Program.

 # Autonomous Lawnmowers <a id="headerlink" name="amr-lawnmower" href="#amr-lawnmower" title="Permalink to this headline"></a>